maliput/maliput_infrastructure/README.md

    ```

    If having issues with this step, make sure the `$ROS_DISTRO` environment variable is defined.
 If not, first ensure
-   you didn't skip step 4., including leaving and re-entering the workspace saving all changes in the process to make
+   you didn't skip step 4, including leaving and re-entering the workspace, saving all changes in the process, to make
-   sure prerequisite installation took effect.
+   sure that prerequisites installation took effect.

 6. When exiting the workspace, make sure changes are saved!

 The above sequence allows for full workspace updates, but it's not binding.
 A conscious user may want
-to only update dependencies for a patch he's working on (and thus, only steps 4. and 5. apply, and
+to only update dependencies for a patch he's working on (and thus, only steps 4 and 5 apply, and
 maybe not even both depending on if the dependency was declared in a `package.xml` or is being brought
 by a `prereqs` file) or even customize the workspace for a one time use.
 If in a containerized workspace,
 upon exit one may choose to not save any modifications and keep the environment clean.
 Note that this does